vishal-hunashikatti/RISC-V_PBSP/Week-1/README.md

 #### Binary representations
 - `20 --------> 00010100`
 - `30 --------> 00011110`
-- Since both are positive integers there will be no change in 1's or 2's complement the operations remains same
+- Since both are positive integers there will be no change in either signed or 1's or 2's complement the operations remains same for all forms of representation.
 - Perform the addition:

     ```